tlambert03/LLSpy/docs/gui.rst

 **Channel Registration (experimental)**

-When "Do Channel Registration" is checked, the deskewed/deconvolved data will be registered using the provided calibration folder, specified in the "Calibration" text field.
-This calibration folder should contain at least one Z-stack, for each channel, of a fiducial marker that appears in all channels, such as tetraspeck beads.
+When "Do Channel Registration" is checked, the deskewed/deconvolved data will be registered using the provided registration file or calibration folder, specified in the "Calibration" text field.
+If providing a calibration folder, it should contain at least one Z-stack, for each channel, of a fiducial marker that appears in all channels, such as tetraspeck beads.
 The folder must also contain a Settings.txt file (simply acquiring more than one timepoint is an easy way to generate an appropriate folder).

-The beads will be detected and fit to a 3D gaussian to generate a point cloud of XYZ locations.
-The algorithm then limits the point cloud to beads that appear in all channels.
-This point cloud can then be used to calculate the transformation required to register the various channels in dataset to the specified "Reference Channel" chosen in the dropdown menu.

-*Modes:*
-   * Least-squares point cloud registration:
-      * Translation: simply corrects for translational shifts between channels
-      * Rigid: correct for translation and rotation differences
-      * Similarity: correct for translation, rotation, and scaling (magnifiation) differences.
-      * Affine: corrects translation, rotation, scaling, and shearing
-      * 2-step: performs affine registration in XY and rigid registraion in Z
-   * Coherent Point Drift registration
-      * These options use the coherent point drift algorithm (Myronenko 2010) instead of least-squares.
-This can be a bit more robust with low SNR datasets, when the algorithm fails to correctly limit the fiducial point cloud to strictly one-to-one matching points.

-Note: some of these modes may fail/crash.
-Test with preview prior to processing.
-Bug reports welcome!
+A preferable method is to provide a pre-calculated registration file.
+Please read more in the :ref:`registration` section.

 **Bleach Correction**